Non-equilibrium statistical mechanics of continuous attractors: Equations for the collective coordinate

 The droplet can be driven by external signals such as sensory or motor input or input from other parts of the brain.
 We model such external input by the currents $I_{n}^{ext}$ in Eqn.\ref{eqn:eom}; for example, sensory landmark-based input \cite{Hardcastle2015-as} when an animal is physically in a region covered by place fields of neurons $i, i+1,\ldots, i+z$, currents $I^{ext}_{i}$ through $I^{ext}_{i+z}$ can be expected to be high compared to all other currents $I^{ext}_j$.
 Other models of driving in the literature include adding an anti-symmetric component $A_{ij}$ to synaptic connectivities $J_{ij}$ \cite{Ponulak2013-op}; we consider such a model in Appendix \ref{Aij}.

 Let $\{i_k^{\bar{x}}\}$ denote the current configuration such that the droplet is centered at location $\bar{x}$.
 The Lyapunov function of the neural network is given by\cite{Hopfield2015-wt},

-We can think of the Lyapunov function as an energy function that the dynamics of the system tends to minimize, with the caveat that this 'energy' does not correspond to a Boltzmann distribution.
-From now on, in order to describe the dynamics of the system, we will refer to this fictitious energy simply as energy, and refer to terms in the Lyapunov function as different potentials.
+In a minor abuse of terminology, we will refer to terms in the Lyapunov function as energies, even though energy is not conserved in this system.
 For future reference, we denote the second term $V_J(\bar{x}) = -1/2\sum_{nk}J_{nk}f(i_k^{\bar{x}})f(i_n^{\bar{x}})$, which captures the effect of network synaptic connectivities.
-Under the 'rigid bump approximation' used in \cite{Hopfield2015-wt}, we find,
+Under the `rigid bump approximation' used in \cite{Hopfield2015-wt},i.e., ignoring fluctuations fo the droplet, we find,

 For a quasi 1-d network with $p$-nearest neighbor interactions and no disorder, $V_J(\bar{x})$ is constant, giving a smooth continuous attractor.
 However, as discussed later, at the presence of disorder, $V_J(\bar{x})$ has bumps (i.e. quenched disorder) and is no longer a smooth continuous attractor.